-- 2.1 All staff and volunteers in gymnastics need to be aware of their safeguarding responsibilities and ensure that children and adults in their care are kept safe and must report concerns and understand when it is appropriate to make a referral to the local authority, social services or the police. - 2.2 It is important to remember that some children and adults are unable to recognise or share concerns and are more reliant on adults with whom they are in contact to be alert to the possibility that they may be experiencing harm in some area of their lives. - 2.3 British Gymnastics has a designated Safeguarding Team that are responsible for responding to safeguarding concerns and are available to provide advice.
-In addition, the following roles also have responsibilities for specific safeguarding concerns: - Home Country Safeguarding Manager Any concern that occurred within the relevant home country. - 2.3.2 Regional Welfare Officer (RWO) - Any concern that occurred at a regional event or activity.
-RWO can also conduct enquires on behalf of British Gymnastics Safeguarding Team, be a source of advice and support for clubs.
+- 2.1 All staff and volunteers at SDG need to be aware of their safeguarding responsibilities and ensure that children and adults in their care are kept safe and must report concerns and understand when it is appropriate to make a referral to the local authority, social services or the police. - 2.2 It is important to remember that some children and adults are unable to recognise or share concerns and are more reliant on adults with whom they are in contact to be alert to the possibility that they may be experiencing harm in some area of their lives. - 2.3 The club Welfare Officer(s) (CWO) should be the first point of contact for any concerns that relate to a member of the club.
+The CWO's for South Durham Gymnastics are Melissa Spence & Ailson Gargan welfare@southdurhamgymnastics.org 07930119288 / 01388 81187